Easy Witches Hat to Make at Home

 Shiny black fabric (Mine is from a coat liner)

-Start by stuffing your hat, make sure it is very full.
+To make a witch hat stand up you need to stuff your hat making sure it is very full.
 If you plan on wearing the hat, stuff it as full as you can while still leaving room for your head.
-Once you are comfortable with the amount of filling, cut a circle of material and hot glue it to the inside of the hat to protect your head from the stuffing.
+Once you are comfortable with the amount of filling, cut a circle of shiny black material and hot glue it to the inside of the hat to protect your head from the stuffing.

-Once gathered loosely sew the gathering together.
-Do the same on the other side.
+Once gathered loosely sew the gathering together where the half way from the circumference is.

 Take the front center of the tulle and place on the front of the hat and wrap around to the back.
-Sew the tulle to the hat, don’t worry if the stitches show.
-There should be a tulle hanging down the back of your hat.
+Make a criss cross at the back and tack the tulle to the back of the witches hat, don’t worry if the stitches show.
+There should be enough tulle so it hanging down the back of your hat.
+That’s why we started with a full yard of fabric.

 Fluff the tulle on the front of the hat.